Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - Ore Berries are turned off

 ##Vanilla
-- Coal spawn in surface seams only.
+- Coal spawn in surface and deep seams.
 - Iron spawns in large fractal veins above y-level 20, but only 1 in 19 chunks
 - Gold spawns in large fractal veins above y-level 24, but only 1 in 20 chunks
 - Redstone spawns in large fractal veins above y-level 2, but only 1 in 20 chunks